eic/drich-dev/README.md

 ```bash
 bin/create_irt_auxfile
 ```
-- Note: the creation of is auxiliary file requires `EICrecon` to be cloned locally, but it does not need to be compiled
+- Note: the creation of this auxiliary file requires `EICrecon` to be cloned locally, but it does not need to be compiled

 - Run the simulation, for example: